• Home

 When my husband and I lived in our first apartment together, we had a mustard yellow bathtub and surround – and not in a cute, vintage way.
 It was so bad, and I cringed a little every time I had to use it!

-In this home, our bathtub wasn’t quite as horrifying but it was pretty darn ugly.
+In our second home, our bathtub wasn’t quite as horrifying but it was pretty darn ugly.
 The tub was a marbled off-white that always felt dirty, and the tiles were a different color of off-white that had seen better years.

 I knew there had to be an affordable way to fix it, so I did some research and decided to try out Rust-Oleum’s Tub & Tile Refinishing Kit.
-It brightened the entire room up significantly, and now the bathtub actually feels clean when I clean it.
+It brightened the entire room up significantly.
+Plus, once it was done, the bathtub actually felt clean when I cleaned it.

 What a novel concept!